Eigen's Paradox and the Quasispecies Model in a Non-Archimedean Framework: Introduction

 As a generalization of the classical Eigen-Schuster model, our $p$-adic model encodes the basic principles of Darwinian evolution.
 The long term survival of a sequence under the selection pressure depends on the interaction of the fitness function, the mutation measure and the initial concentration of the sequences.
 Assuming that the mutation measure is a Gibbs measure of type $\Omega\left( \left\vert x\right\vert _{p}\right) \exp(-\sigma\left\vert x\right\vert _{p}^{\alpha})$, we establish the existence of scenarios where the long-term concentration of sequences with arbitrary length does not vanish.
-Based on the Maynard Smith ansatz \cite{Zuniga-JPhA}, we interpret this situation as that long-term survival requires that the complexity of the genomes grow at the right pace.
+Based on the Maynard Smith ansatz, see Section \ref{Sub_Section_MS}, we interpret this situation as that long-term survival requires that the complexity of the genomes grow at the right pace.
 This agrees with the fact that larger genome size improves the replication fidelity.
-In other case, the Eigen paradox occurs, this means that the sequences are unable to copy themselves with sufficiently fidelity, and thus in the long term these sequences will not survive.
+In other case, the Eigen paradox occurs, which means that the sequences are unable to copy themselves with sufficiently fidelity, and thus in the long term these sequences will not survive.
 The Eigen paradox is a possible scenario, among infinitely many, in our $p$-adic evolution model.
-It is a very important fact that the classical Eigen-Schuster model cannot incorporate sequences of variable length.
-A such condition implies that the number of chemical species in the Eigen-Schuster model is an increasing function, and thus the model becomes a system of ODEs in $\mathbb{R}^{n}$, where $n$\ is an increasing function tending to infinity.
-On the other hand, the practical use of the assumption of variable length for the sequences requires choosing a topology for them.
-The genomes are naturally organized in phylogenetic trees, consequently the assumption that the space of sequences is ultrametric is quite natural.